meer7202/Fake-Currency-Detection-Using-Deep-Learnin/README.md

 The dataset used in this project is approximately 600 MB in size and cannot be hosted directly on GitHub due to file size limitations.

+🔗 Dataset Download: https://drive.google.com/drive/folders/16O1ejMrTpbiPPqquqKg6fUjtSHivzar7?usp=drive_link

 ## License
 This project is for educational purposes only.
-It is licensed under the CC BY-NC 4.0 license, which allows for sharing and adaptation for non-commercial use, but strictly prohibits the sale or commercial use of this work.
+It is licensed under the CC BY-NC 4.0 license, which allows for sharing and adaptation for non-commercial use, but strictly prohibits the sale or commercial use of this work.gi

-🔗 Dataset Download: https://drive.google.com/drive/folders/16O1ejMrTpbiPPqquqKg6fUjtSHivzar7?usp=drive_link